Spectacular Villages, wonderful glacial lakes and enticing Himalayan panorama in the closest proximity

 Personal expenses depend largely on the type of trek, duration and the trekking region.

-If you are on Camping or Tea house trek all meals will be provided.
-You only need money for table drinks (alcoholic/non alcoholic beverages), snacks while walking (a few smaller shops are available along the trail in some areas) tips, souvenirs, hot shower (available in some place).
+You only need money for table drinks (alcoholic/non alcoholic beverages), snacks while walking, tips, souvenirs, hot shower (available in some places).

-The starting point of the trek is Syabru Besi, which is connected by approx 9 hours drive from Kathmandu.
-On your return, our car/bus shall pick you from Sundarijal and drive to Kathmandu.
+The starting point of the trek is Sundarijal, which is connected by approx 2.5 hours drive from Kathmandu.
+On your return, our car/bus shall pick you from Dhunche and drive to Kathmandu.
 We will arrange the transportation from your hotel to the airport (Kathmandu).

 Comprehensive list of equipments will be provided once you book your trip or check CLOTHING AND EQUIPMENT LIST LINK.

-You need to pass on your International flight details to us for a ‘meeting and greeting’ service at the Airport.
+You need to pass on your International flight details to us for a “meeting and greeting” service at airport.
 You just pass on the Customs and come out of the Terminal building where you will see someone standing with a placard with either ‘Explore Himalaya’ or your name written on it.
-Our airport representative or tour officer will greet you and welcome you with a floral garland.
+Our airport representative or tour officer will greet you and welcome you with a garland

 We ensure liability as per indicated itinerary and list of services.
 If the holiday is cut short or completed earlier than the projected period upon client’s wish, we shall not be responsible or make refund against unutilized days or services.
 Clients need to pay extra for Hotels/services incurred in Kathmandu or elsewhere in such cases.